wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 1.4.6 =
+* Added Spanish Translation by jelena kovacevic
+* Changed page-specific widget to run only if is_singular (excluding search, archive and date queries)

 = 1.4.5 =
 * Optimized left joins to avoid max_join_size error